Age-Friendly University

 AFU Principles with Supporting Wayne State Resources

 • 1.
-Encourage the participation of older adults in all core university activities, including educational and research programs.
+To encourage participation in all core university activities.

 Adult Learner Council